Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/baking.rst

 Unique domain
-   Because of the possibility of spanning and linking between scenes, there can only be one domain in an entire .blend file.
+   Because of the possibility of spanning and linking between scenes, there can only be one domain in an entire blend-file.

 Selecting a Baked Domain
    After a domain has been baked, it changes to the fluid mesh.